kyma-project/kyma/docs/kyma/docs/017-details-local-installation-scripts.md

 ## The generate-local-config.sh script

 The `generate-local-config.sh` script configures optional sub-components.
-At the moment only Azure-Broker is optional sub-component of the `core` deployment.
+At the moment only Azure-Broker is an optional sub-component of the `core` deployment.

 The Azure-Broker sub-component is a part of the `core` deployment that provisions managed services in the Microsoft Azure cloud.
 To enable Azure-Broker, export the following environment variables:
  - AZURE_BROKER_SUBSCRIPTION_ID